-There are a few things you should do before you begin your journey to starting a chapter:
+There are some things you can do before you begin your journey to starting a chapter:

-Have at least eight (8) young women who have prayed and feel led by Christ to reach out to their campus and community through the fellowship of a sisterhood.
+Have at least twelve (12) young women who have prayed and feel led by Christ to reach out to their campus and community through the fellowship of a sisterhood.
 These individuals should have a minimum of two (2) semesters remaining as an undergraduate in school.

 FREQUENTLY ASKED QUESTIONS

 Q: How long will it take to start a chapter of SAO on my campus?

 A: Starting a chapter will take approximately one full semester once applicants are approved.